-kno ?
+?
 Lease FROM or otherwise use another Provider's System.
-List name(s) of other Provider(s), if own: ?
-Construct an Open Video System?
-Provide an Open Video System D. The application fee required in the ROW Ordinance accompanies this Application.
-The Provider understands that this Application will not be considered until the application fee is paid.
-E. As provided in Section 2, 6-7-210.A of the ROW Ordinance, this application includes all written documentation, verbal statements and representations, in whatever form, made by the Provider to the City concerning: the construction of a Telecommunications System over, under, on, or through the Rights-of-Way; the Telecommunications Services proposed to the City by the Provider, and any other matter pertaining to a proposed System or Service.
-F. Except to the extent any Ordinance provision referenced herein is invalidated, the Provider hereby certifies and agrees as follows: 1.
-All information contained in this Application and all other information presented to the City is true and correct; 2.
-The provider is familiar with the ROW Ordinance and will comply with it in all respects if the Franchise if granted; 3.
-The Provider has received a Certificate of Convenience and Necessity from the Utah Public Service 4.
-Commission, if required; The provider has the financial ability to compensate the City during the Franchise term by paying the 5.
-6. construction and technical requirements; The Provider will obtain excavation permits as required in the ROW Ordinance and the 7.
-Excavation Ordinance and promptly pay the permit fees; The Provider will pay the up-front franchise fee required in the Franchise Agreement when it 0 is granted; 8.
-The signers of this Application have the authority to make these certifications and agreements on behalf of the Provider; 9.
-[OPTIONAL FOR POWER CITIES] Prior to making any attachments to poles of city, the Provider is willing to enter into a pole attachment agreement with the City.
-PROVIDER Ву: Title:
+List name(s) of other Provider(s), if known:

+?
+Construct an Open Video System

+?
+Provide an Open Video System

+- D. The application fee required in the ROW Ordinance accompanies this Application.
+The Provider understands that this Application will not be considered until the application fee is paid. - E. As provided in Section 2, 6-7-210.A of the ROW Ordinance, this application includes all written documentation, verbal statements and representations, in whatever form, made by the Provider to the City concerning: the construction of a Telecommunications System over, under, on, or through the Rights-of-Way; the Telecommunications Services proposed to the City by the Provider, and any other matter pertaining to a proposed System or Service. - F. Except to the extent any Ordinance provision referenced herein is invalidated, the Provider hereby certifies and agrees as follows: - 1.
+All information contained in this Application and all other information presented to the City is true and correct; - 2.
+The provider is familiar with the ROW Ordinance and will comply with it in all respects if the Franchise if granted; - 3.
+The Provider has received a Certificate of Convenience and Necessity from the Utah Public Service Commission, if required; - 4.
+The provider has the financial ability to compensate the City during the Franchise term by paying the franchise fee as required in the ROW Ordinance and the Franchise Agreement; - 5.
+The Provider will comply with the requirements of Section 6 of the ROW Ordinance which governs construction and technical requirements; - 6.
+The Provider will obtain excavation permits as required in the ROW Ordinance and the Excavation Ordinance and promptly pay the permit fees; - 7.
+The Provider will pay the up-front franchise fee required in the Franchise Agreement when it is granted; - 8.
+The signers of this Application have the authority to make these certifications and agreements on behalf of the Provider; - 9.
+[OPTIONAL FOR POWER CITIES] Prior to making any attachments to poles owned by the city, the Provider is willing to enter into a pole attachment agreement with the City.